Having quiet tires on your car will make a very positive difference to road noise levels.

 Tires descriptions can be complicated things to understand.

-For the purposes of getting a quiet tire the main two things you need to be aware of are the tire speed ratings and tire noise ratings.
+For the purposes of working out how to quiet a noisy tire two things you should be aware of are tire speed ratings and tire noise ratings.

 Tire speed ratings are scored on a scale from Q to Y. Q rated tires can maintain a top speed of 99mph and Y rated tires can maintain a top speed of 186mph.